microsoft/satclip/MODELCARD.md

 Potential use cases of SatCLIP which we did build the model for and did not test for include:
 * The SatCLIP image encoder can in theory be used for helping with satellite image localization.
 If this application interests you, we encourage you to check work focusing on this, e.g. [Cepeda et al. (2023)](https://arxiv.org/abs/2309.16020).
 * Fine-grained geographic problems (i.e. problems constrained to small geographic areas or including many close locations) are out of scope for SatCLIP.
 SatCLIP location encoders are pretrained for global-scale use.
+* Any use outside of research projects is currently out of scope as we don't evaluate SatCLIP in production environments.

 ## Bias, Risks, and Limitations